prannoymulmi/Music-Storage-System/README.md

 <p style="text-align: center;"><b>Encryption Algorithm comparison (Mushtaq, M.F. et al. 2017)</b></p>

+#### AES-256 Mode Selection

 According to Hameed, M.E et al. 2019, Counter Mode(CTR) of AES encryption is the one of the best and most accepted block ciphers modes.
-However, the CTR mode cannot prevent bit-flipping of by third person, but the Galois/Counter Mode (GCM) an extension of the CTR prevents its holding all the advantages of CTR, i.e. parallelization, and performance (Satoh, A., 2006).
+However, the CTR mode cannot prevent bit-flipping of by third person, but the Galois/Counter Mode (GCM) an extension of the CTR prevents its holding all the advantages of CTR, i.e. parallelization, integrtiy using authentication, and performance (Satoh, A.,
+2006).
 Therefore out of the different mode GCM is applied to this project.

+###### Private Key and salt generation
+Using Scrypt to generate human-readable private keys for AES-256 with GCM mode is selected as it is a secure algorithm (Encryption and decryption with AES GCM (n.d))

 ### Data Integrity